abrennec/sose20_cc2/01_intro/readme.md

 ## openFrameworks and Processing

-openFrameworks does not come with an integrated development environment right away like Processing does.
+openFrameworks does not come with an integrated development environment (IDE) right away like Processing does.
 Instead, openFrameworks comes with a set of **C++ source files** (comprised of header *.h and definition *.cpp files) and system-dependent **pre-compiled libraries** (file extensions *.a on macOS, *.lib on Windows) among other files.
 These have to be processed as part of a compilation and build process which results in an  openFrameworks application.
 The resulting application **binary or executable** can be launched by the operating system (OS) as a standalone application and runs independently from the development environment.

 Processing, in contrast, is implemented in Java and thus builds on the Java Virtual Machine.
 Consequently the resulting application sketch requires the Processing IDE for launching and running the sketch.
 This can be more convenient in many cases but has its limitations when it comes to real-time applications and time consuming computations in general.
 Since recently Processing sketches can be exported as standalone applications, too.